iptizer/k8s-workshop/docs/basics.md

 1. Save the yaml from above (pod) to a file called `pod.yaml`.
 2. Execute the following command on the shell: `yq . pod.yaml`.
 3. Alter the command to extract the "image" value (`nginx:1.14.2`).
+Hint: Use [this quick usage guide](https://github.com/mikefarah/yq?tab=readme-ov-file#quick-usage-guide).

 <!-- `yq '.["spec"]["containers"][0]["image"]' pod.yaml` -->